Have best of both worlds: two-pass hybrid and E2E cascading framework for speech recognition: Results

 The test audio files in en-US General and en-Dialect sets are mostly from Microsoft traffic that are pre-segmented by hybrid system.
 On these two test sets, we test our in-house streaming transformer transducer (T-T) model~\cite{chen2021developing} trained on the same 65k data by either depending on the end-of-speech (EOS) token to do segmentation and recognition, or just forcing it to decode through the whole pre-segmented audio by hybrid system without using EOS.
 The reason we use this streaming T-T model rather than the previous offline AED model is that the EOS technique is more mature in this type of systems.
 As shown in Table~\ref{table:eos}, introducing EOS detection in the E2E model in general hurts the speech recognition accuracy.
-For hybrid model, due to sophisticated development and optimization over the years, the situation can be less serious.
+For hybrid model, due to sophisticated development and optimization over the years, the situation can be less serious, thus benefiting HEC who directly uses segmented speech from first pass hybrid.
 Note that the WER results in Table~\ref{table:eos} should not be directly compared with previous Tables, as the T-T here is a streaming model with transformer encoder, while the previous AED models are offline conformer models.